-We will also provide local council with reasonable notice when we would like to commence works.
-Wollongong City Council will be consulted about matters identified in environmental planning instruments.
-This includes public safety issues, temporary works on council land, and full or partial road closures of council managed roads.
+We will also provide local councils with reasonable notice when we would like to commence works.
+Wollongong City Council will be consulted about potential public safety issues, temporary works on council land, and full or partial road closures of council managed roads.